pjungwir/pgcon-2023-talk-exec-phase/slides.md

 Notes:

-- Here is a new node type: a ForPortionOfClause.
+- Here is a new type of parse node: a ForPortionOfClause.
 - There are big high-level nodes like SelectStmt,
 - down through clauses like GROUP BY or OVER,
 - and expressions made of operators, functions, literals, column references, etc.